johnosullivan/ml-horse-prediction/README.md

 ## Goal

-The goal was to use three different models from the skilearb library in order to find which models were best in predicting the winning horse of the race.
+The goal was to use three different models from the skilearb library in order to find which models woekws best in predicting the winning horse of the race.

 ## About DataSet